kjolley/BIGSdb_documentation/data_query.rst

   position of the sequence if tagged within the sequence bin.
 * Allele flags - Displays information about whether alleles have flags defined in sequence definition databases.
-* Display full information about sample records - Used when the database is used as part of a basic laboratory information management system (LIMS).
-This option will display records of samples available for the displayed isolate.

 .. index::
    pair: options; provenance fields